 If you’re in the market for a web developer and are looking at proposals, evaluate them based on experience — this will help ensure you get a great site with the fewest headaches.
 Does the firm/individual create many websites, or is this just a side business for them?

 Be sure you understand whether the designer or firm plans to use a template or build your site from scratch – credible web developers will be clear on this point.
-Again, a template site is often the best, most affordable option for simpler projects, although you should ask your designer/firm how they plan to address the potential disadvantages of using a template.
+Again, a template site is often the best, most affordable option, although you should ask your designer/firm how they plan to address the potential disadvantages of using a template.

 But some web developers are less than transparent about this, and worse, some may try to sell a template site as custom work.
 If you’re unsure how a web developer is proposing to complete your project, ask explicitly if the he or she plans to use a template or custom-build your site – ethical designers will answer that question directly and completely.
 If you’re looking for a custom site, it’s always a good idea to ask the designer or agency for a list of sites they have custom-built, and take a look at the source code for yourself.